cantvs/website/README.md

 # Bugs

-This code creates an offset in the links of the pages.
+This code creates an overshooting after clinking links to the sections on the sidebar.
 Probably due to the transitions in the CSS

 View commit 88798bd6
 ```